akazukin5151/kpxhs/README.md

 Alternatively, it can be installed for offline reading manually.
 No superuser permissions are required.
 Copy the pre-built man page in [docs/out/kpxhs.1](https://github.com/twenty5151/kpxhs/raw/master/docs/out/kpxhs.1) to somewhere in your `manpath` (eg, `~/.local/share/man/man1/`).
 View with `man kpxhs`.

-The man page can also be manually built with `cd docs && make && make copy`. `pandoc` is required for this manual build.
+The man page can also be manually built with `cd docs && make` and installed with `make copy`. `pandoc` is required for this manual build.
 For the `whatis` program to work with `kpxhs`, refresh the mandb with `mandb` after `make copy`

 # License